Hop on a train from London and join adventure through the Lake District, Edinburgh, and Outlander’s most famous locations.

 Glencoe - Be moved by the sheer beauty and tragic tales of one of Scotland’s most famous landscapes Jamie and Claire travel through

-So, you’re going to Britain.
+So, you’re travelling in Britain.

 This means you need to get out and about and discover the sights.